Nosphorus/atlassian/README.md

         127.0.0.1 wiki.example.com www.wiki.example.com

     ```
-Replace `127.0.0.1` with IP of host that `docker-compose` command run on it.
+Replace `127.0.0.1` with IP of host that `docker-compose` command is run on.

-5. Create Databases:
+5. Create Databases for the applications:

     ```